LespiletteMaxime/jquery.expandify/README.md

 Expandify jQuery Plugin
 ================

-Simple, light-weight, and feature-free jQuery plugin that expands and contracts textareas up to a certain height, baesd on newlines in the user's input.
+Simple, light-weight, and feature-free jQuery plugin that expands and contracts textareas up to a certain height, based on newlines in the user's input.

 **[jsFIDDLE DEMO](http://jsfiddle.net/mholt/dJWqN/)**